 Government of Nova Scotia, Department of Municipal Affairs, Office of the Fire Marshal - Emergency Services Provider Fund (ESPF)

-Grants of up to $20,000 to Nova Scotia volunteer fire departments, search and rescue organizations, first responder organizations, and HAZMAT organizations for equipment purchases and upgrades.
+Grants of up to $20,000 to Nova Scotia fire departments, search and rescue organizations, and HAZMAT organizations for equipment purchases and upgrades.
 Funding will support equipment to be used in response to an emergency or fire situation.
-Priority will be given to organizations who are in the most need of financial help.
+Priority will be given to organizations that are in the most need of financial help.

 Eligible equipment must fall into the following categories:

-For a detailed listing of equipment by category, see:
+For a detailed listing of eligible equipment by category, see: